New invariants of stable equivalences of algebras: Auslander--Reiten conjecture for two classes of algebras

-{\bf Proof of Theorem \ref{cma}.} (1) Assume that $A$ and $B$ are Artin $k$-algebras.
+(2) Assume that $A$ and $B$ are Artin $k$-algebras over a commutative Artin ring $k$.
 Given a stable equivalence between $A$ and $B$, we get a stable equivalence between $A'$ and $B'$ both of which have no nodes.
-We may further assume that $A'$ and $B'$ have no semisimple direct summands.
-By Lemma \ref{alg to F-part}(1) or \cite[Theorem 2.6]{MV1990}, every stable equivalence of Artin $k$-algebras with no nodes and no semisimple summands induces a stable equivalence of their Frobenius parts.
 Let $\Lambda'$ and $\Gamma'$ be the Frobenius parts of $A'$ and $B'$, respectively.
-Then $\Lambda'$ and $\Gamma'$ are stably equivalent.
+Then $\Lambda'$ and $\Gamma'$ are stably equivalent by Lemma \ref{alg to F-part}(2).

 Now, assume that $k$ is an algebraically closed field and that $A$ is Frobenius-finite.
 Then $A'$ is Frobenius-finite by Lemma \ref{node}(4), that is, $\Lambda'$ is representation-finite and therefore $\Gamma'$ is representation-finite.
-Since Auslander-Reiten conjecture holds true for a stable equivalence between representation-finite $k$-algebras over an algebraically closed field $k$ (see \cite[Theorem 3.4]{MV1985}), $\Lambda'$ and $\Gamma'$ have the same number of non-isomorphic, non-projective simple modules.
-By Lemma \ref{alg to F-part}(2), $A'$ and $B'$ have the same number of non-isomorphic non-projective simple modules, and therefore $A$ and $B$ have the same number of non-isomorphic non-projective simple modules by Lemma \ref{node}(3).
+Since Auslander--Reiten conjecture holds true for a stable equivalence between representation-finite $k$-algebras over an algebraically closed field $k$ (see \cite[Theorem 3.4]{MV1985}), $\Lambda'$ and $\Gamma'$ have the same number of non-isomorphic, non-projective simple modules.
+By Lemma \ref{alg to F-part}(2), $A'$ and $B'$ have the same number of non-isomorphic non-projective simple modules, and therefore $A$ and $B$ have the same number of non-isomorphic non-projective simple modules by Lemma \ref{node}(3). $\square$

-(2) This follows from (1) and the fact that principal centralizer matrix algebras over a field are Frobenius-finite by \cite[Theorem 1.1]{Xi2022}. $\square$

-Recall that a finite-dimensional $k$-algebra $A$ over a field $k$ is called a {\em Morita algebra} if $A$ is isomorphic to \mbox{$\End_H(H\oplus M)$} for $H$ a finite-dimensional self-injective $k$-algebra and $M$ a finitely generated $H$-module.
-In case of $H$ being a symmetric algebra, the Marita algebra $A$ is then called a {\em gendo-symmetric algebra} (see \cite{KY13} and \cite{FK16}, respectively).
-By \cite[Proposition 2.9]{fhk21}, $A$ is a Morita algebra if and only if $\ndd(A)\ge 2$.

-The following result is an immediate consequence of Theorems \ref{main-thm} and \ref{cma}(1).
-Here we do not assume that algebras considered have no nodes.
+The following result is an immediate consequence of Theorems \ref{main-thm} and \ref{cma}(2).
+Here algebras considered may have nodes.

 \begin{Koro} Every stable equivalence of Morita $k$-algebras over a field $k$ induces a stable equivalence of their Frobenius parts.
-In particular, if $A$ and $B$ are stably equivalent Morita algebras over an algebraically closed field and if one of $A$ and $B$ is Frobenius-finite, then $A$ and $B$ have the same number of non-isomorphic, non-projective simples. \end{Koro}
+In particular, if $A$ and $B$ are stably equivalent Morita algebras over an algebraically closed field and if one of $A$ and $B$ is Frobenius-finite, then the Auslander--Reiten conjecture holds true for $A$ and $B$, namely they have the same number of non-isomorphic, non-projective simples. \end{Koro}

-Finally, we suggest the following conjecture, though derived equivalences do not have to preserve the delooping levels of algebras in general.